Sports tourism: Celebrity and nostalgia sport tourism

 Celebrity and nostalgia sport tourism involves visits to the sports halls of fame and venue and meeting sports personalities in a vacation basis.

 Active sport tourism

 Active sport tourism refers to those who participate in the sports or sport events.
 Rugby football, football, basketball, etc are considered active sports and many sport events (which we call tournaments or festivals) are organized each year in most of the countries in the world.
+Youth sports tourism and college sports tourism, as defined above, are examples of this.